How To Create A Brand

 Build Your Buyer Personas and Map Their Journey

-Before you can build a brand that speaks to your target audience, you need to know exactly who your customers are and how they interact with companies in your industry.
+Before you can build a brand that speaks to your target audience, you need to know precisely who your customers are and how they interact with companies in your industry.
 Here’s how to figure that all out.

 Define Your Target Audience